 a surprisingly personal nemesis...

-has the tag line 'a generation's final journey begins'.
-A
+tag line wass 'a generation's final journey begins'.
+A marketing

-marketing slogan that seems to have backfired after the studio
+slogan that seemed to have backfired after the studio tried

-recently tried to back peddle saying that this may not be
+to back peddle saying that this may not be the final Next

-out that Riker, Troi, Beverly and Wesley have all been offered
+Troi, Beverly and Wesley have all been offered and accepted

-and accepted assignments elsewhere and that Data is to replace
+assignments elsewhere and that Data is to replace Riker as

 the movie left many questions unanswered - like why introduce